John Noakes: Later work

 In 1979, Noakes wrote a children's book, The Flight of the Magic Clog, published by Fontana with illustrations by Toni Goffe.
 In the book, Mr. Brooks takes John, Mickey the clever one, June the talkative one, Barbara the pretty one and Eric the clumsy one on an adventure against the international villain Baron Wilhelm doppelgänger and his secret arms factory, using a giant, magic flying clog.

 In 1982, Noakes and his wife made an unsuccessful attempt to sail around the world; they abandoned the attempt when their boat was damaged in a hurricane.
-In a second attempt in 1984, the couple stopped in Majorca, Spain, where they initially planned a three-day stop, but instead settled at Andratx and ran a boat rental business.
+In a second attempt in 1984, the couple stopped in Mallorca, Spain, where they initially planned a three-day stop, but instead settled at Andratx and ran a boat rental business.
 In 1983 Noakes presented The Dinosaur Trail, a seven-part documentary for Children's ITV.

 Between 1986 and 1988, the BBC children's programme Fax answered questions posed by viewers.
 On 20 January 1987, the question "Whatever happened to John Noakes and Shep?" was posed.
 Noakes appeared on the show with his wife and revealed what he had been doing since retiring from television.
 During the course of the interview, Noakes tearfully revealed that Shep had died three days before.

 Noakes also appeared in and voiced several television commercials throughout the 1980s, for products ranging from Andrex toilet tissue, Paper Mate pens, Everest Double Glazing and a public information film encouraging owners to keep their dogs on leads when in the countryside.

 In the 2000s, Noakes trained in the Michel Thomas method of language tuition, and then became a language tutor, specialising in Romance languages.
 In 1999, Noakes co-hosted an ITV series entitled Mad About Pets and in 2004, he took part in the Living TV reality TV show I'm Famous and Frightened!.
 A year later, he appeared in the Channel 5 programme Britain's Worst Celebrity Driver.
 On 14 June 2008, he appeared in a Blue Peter-themed edition of The Weakest Link, being voted off second.
 On 7 September 2013, he appeared with Peter Purves in Pointless Celebrities.